US warns China is building more nuclear missile silos | ExBulletin

 It is also to inform Russia.
 China, if it increases its number of missiles, it threatens not only the United States, but also Russia and Europe, said Kuo, director of the Institute for National Policy Research in Taiwan.

-The United States and Russia, which have the world’s largest nuclear arsenals, had inconclusive talks this week in Geneva to try to avoid a new nuclear arms race.
+The United States and Russia, which have the largest nuclear arsenals in the world, held inconclusive talks this week in Geneva to try to avoid a new nuclear arms race.

 China’s nuclear arsenal is estimated by the Stockholm International Peace Research Institute at 350 warheads, while the United States or Russia each have around 6,000.
 The Pentagon says China will at least double. the size of its arsenal in 10 years.

-Recent research follows a discovery by Kristensen in February of the construction of 11 underground silos in a large missile training field near Jilantai in north-central China.
+Recent research follows a finding by Kristensen in February of the construction of 11 underground silos in a large missile training field near Jilantai in north-central China.

 Sources